jhwatrous/jhwatrous.github.io/other-writing.md

 # Other writing

-This page includes a collection of writings, mostly stories connected with my experiences as an educator and researcher.
+This page includes a collection of writings: thoughts and stories connected with my experiences as an educator and researcher.
 I prefer to treat them as works in progress and reserve the right to edit them at any point.
-I have no expectations concerning anyone's interest in these stories — they're just here for those that might find some value in them.
+I have no expectations concerning anyone's interest in these writings — they're just here for those that might find some value in them.

 {% comment %}